Gelvey/Task-Master/discord_bot/README.md

 - `/help` - Show help information
 - `/refresh` - Manually refresh the task board
 - `/taskboard` - (Admin only) Create a new task board in current channel
-- `/description` - Edit task description from inside a task thread (forum mode)
+- `/configure` - Configure task fields from inside a task thread (forum mode)

 **Note**: All commands use Discord's slash command system.
 Type `/` in Discord to see available commands.